 2021 has seen a massive rise in the number of people that are interested in gaming.
 With everyone being locked indoors, there has been a shift to PC and laptop gaming by a portion of the population that was never interested in it before.
 That begs the question of whether gaming laptops are still worth it in 2021.

 Gaming laptops are still worth it in 2021.
-The technology that goes into these machines generally justifies the price tag, and the ability to play your favorite games wherever you want is invaluable.
-As well as that, gaming laptops are high-end computers that can be used for general purpose work as well.
+The technology that goes into these machines y justifies the price tag, and the ability to play your favorite games wherever you want is invaluable.
+Gaming laptops are high-end computers that can be used for general purpose work as well.

 That’s a simplified answer to your question.
 Yes, whatever gaming laptop you buy is going to be worth the money you spend, whether it’s $500 or $1,000.
 However, like most things, the actual reality of the situation is a bit more complicated than that, so read on to find out more.